 It’s not enough to make great content.
 You have to also make it easily accessible to your customers.
 To do that, marketing will need a platform to manage your content.

-Pics.io is a Digital Asset Management system (DAM) that keeps your assets centralized in one place.
+Pics.io is a DAM marketing tool that keeps your assets centralized in one place.
 All your branding materials, sales, and marketing content will stay updated, organized, and accessible.

 If everything is neatly organized in one place, then your marketing team can reuse that content to execute on a comprehensive lead generation campaign that’s full of relevant content for the top-of-the-funnel stages such as awareness and interaction.